top of page

 Practice

-Of course, you need to practice.
-Even if you spent half the day praying and meditating on the Words of God, you still need to do your part.
-Remember, the miracle isn’t when you learn and get better when you practice – it’s when you learn more and get much, much better because God helps you during your practice.
+Practice is essential.
+Even if you spend half the day praying and meditating on God’s Word, you still need to practice.
+The miracle is not just in getting better through practice but in getting much better because God helps you during your practice.

 Unity